EmcioN/Hangman-in-Python/README.md

 ## Credits
 With the help of the Love sandwich project and many different tutorials on youtube I was able to put my project together.
 It wasn't easy, but thanks to the experience gained during JavaScript, things were a bit easier than before.
 My friends were useful, namely they tested the game for me while having fun.

+[Youtube](https://youtube.com/) was very helpful.
+I've looked at a lot of different guides there

 [Stackoverflow](https://stackoverflow.com/) was also very helpful.
 There you can find a solution with an explanation to most problems.

 [W3school](https://www.w3schools.com/) is another place where I was looking for information.
 Everything is nicely explained and you can test it yourself.